Seabagel/202011-ValorantMuffin/README.md

 ## Features:
 - **Case *inSenSiTIVE***
 - 🖥⌨ Gives the link to Github source code (aka this page)
-- 💂‍♂️🙏 Gives Valorant "Bravery" challenges
+- 💂‍♂️🙏 Gives Valorant Bravery challenges
-- ⏳✔ Implemented: Re-roll that doesn't include duplicates
+   - ⏳✔ Re-roll that doesn't include duplicates
 - 🍞🙏 Recite bible verses
-- 📆⌚ Tells you time and date, based on country
+- 📆⌚ Tells you time and date, based on country/city/state

 ### Usage:
 > Type "prefix" <command> <sub_command> in your discord chatbox